Bard PowerPort Lawsuit

 What is the alleged defect?

-What injuries are included in the lawsuit?
+What injuries are alleged in the lawsuits?

 Who are the defendants?